morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 This setup supports WPA3.

 Note: This guide uses systemd-networkd for network management.
-If your Linux distro uses Network Manager or Netplan (Ubuntu), they need to be disabled or removed.
-There is a step as you continue that shows you how to disable Network Manager.
+If your Linux distro uses Network Manager or Netplan (Ubuntu), they need to be disabled, removed or configured to not manage the interface that you plan to use as an AP.
+There is a step as you continue that shows you how to disable or configure Network Manager.
 If you are using Ubuntu, there is a section at the end of this guide that shows you how to remove Netplan.
 Removing Netplan is not in the main guide so you should go to the section at the end of this guide and remove Netplan now.
-If you are using the Raspberry Pi OS, you may continue with this setup guide now as the Raspberry Pi OS does not use Network Manager or Netplan.
-Debian 12 should work well also but is not tested at this time.

 #### Tested Setup